The NFTS Welcomes American Students

 In order to remain eligible for Federal Aid you need to be making satisfactory academic progress by passing modules/progress reviews.
 If you fail to meet SAP you will become ineligible for US Federal Loans.
 For further information please see the SAP policy here.

 When and how will I recieve my loan?

 The US Department of Education doesn’t allow any loan to be disbursed before a student is fully enrolled on a programme, therefore we won’t be able to authorise any disbursement payment before you arrive in the UK and officially enrol.

 You should receive your first disbursement within 4 weeks of arriving in the UK and enrolling on your course.
 The value you are going to receive and the disbursements dates are shown on the Disbursement Notification Letter sent to you via email and post when we originate your loan.

-Your money will be paid in three equal installments, which are disbursed at the beginning of each term.
+Your money will be paid in two equal installments.
 All disbursements are subject to the following conditions:

 - You are making Satisfactory Academic Progress